tiarnann/PaginationExample/README.md

 - [x] MVVM-C Structure
 - [x] Implement list with mock data
 - [x] Connect up api to fetch data
-- [ ] Make object to handle network requests
+- [x] Make object to handle network requests
-- [ ] Detect table view scroll to trigger network
+- [x] Detect table view scroll to trigger network
 - [ ] Make detail page for notes

 This is an iOS example project to pull data from JSONPlaceholder and maybe paginate it.
 It will* be demonstrating:
 - MVVM-Coordinator Pattern
-- Protocol Oriented Design
+- Some Protocol Oriented Design
-- Repository Pattern
-- RxSwift

 ## MVVM-Coordinator Pattern